Orbit spaces of equivariantly formal torus actions of complexity one: A criterion of equivariant formality in complexity one, general case

-The case $n=2$ was proved in the previous section.
-Indeed, for $n=2$, we have: (1)~the condition ``$X_F$ meets $X_0$'' is satisfied since $X_F$ is either a fixed point or the manifold $X$ itself; (2) there are two nonzero weights at each fixed point, so they are in $1$-general position; (3) the condition ``all stabilizers are connected'' is satisfied for semifree circle actions; condition (4) coincides with the condition 3 of Theorem~\ref{thmSphereImpliesEqFormSimple}; condition (5) is trivially satisfied for a circle action.
+The case $n=2$ of Theorem~\ref{thmSphereImpliesEqForm} is Theorem~\ref{thmSphereImpliesEqFormSimple} proved in Section~\ref{secSphereImpliesFormalitySimple}.
+Indeed, for $n=2$, we have: (1)~the condition ``$X_F$ meets $X_0$'' is satisfied since $X_F$ is either a fixed point or the manifold $X$ itself; (2) there are two nonzero weights at each fixed point, so they are in $1$-general position; (3) the condition ``all stabilizers are connected'' is satisfied for semifree circle actions; condition (4) coincides with the condition 3 of Theorem~\ref{thmSphereImpliesEqFormSimple}; condition (5) is trivially satisfied for a circle action with isolated fixed points.

 We now return to Theorem~\ref{thmSphereImpliesEqForm}.
 By assumption, the action of $T=T^{n-1}$ on $X=X^{2n}$ is in general position, and its sponge is acyclic.
-Reversing the arguments of Section~\ref{secProofMain}, we see that the ABFP-sequence for $X$ is exact in degrees $\leqslant 0$ (the whole sequence vanishes in degrees $<0$, and the case of degree $0$ follows from the acyclicity of the sponge $Z=Q_{n-2}$).
+Reversing the arguments of Section~\ref{secProofMain}, we see that the ABFP-sequence for $X$ is exact in degrees $\leqslant 0$ (the whole sequence vanishes in degrees $<0$, and the case of degree $0$ follows from the acyclicity of the sponge $(Q,Z)=(Q,Q_{n-2})$).
 If we prove the acyclicity of ABFP-sequence in positive degrees as well, then equivariant formality of $X$ will follow, according to \cite[Thm.1.1]{FP}.

 From now on we assume $n\geqslant 3$.
 To prove the acyclicity of ABFP-sequence of $X$, we resolve it by a ``cosheaf of local ABFP-sequences''.
 This line of reasoning requires additional constructions introduced below.